pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 ```

 ## Console Application
-If you are using the PingDirectory container from these swarm images, you should be able to login with
+If you are using the PingDataConsole container from these swarm images, you should be able to login with

 http://localhost:8080/admin-console/